sini/nixkraken/docs/src/getting-started/install/considerations.md

 ## Velocity

+Although we strive to test NixKraken with new GitKraken versions and address issues as quickly as possible, updates are provided on a best-effort basis and there is no strict update schedule.
+Users should be prepared for occasional delays in compatibility following new GitKraken releases.

-As the main GitKraken maintainer on [nixpkgs](https://github.com/nixos/nixpkgs/blob/master/pkgs/by-name/gi/gitkraken/package.nix) and a daily GitKraken user, I strive to test the module with new versions and address issues as quickly as possible.
-Users are also encouraged to **report any issues** encountered - or even better: to **contribute fixes**!
+Users are also encouraged to **[report any issues](https://github.com/nicolas-goudry/nixkraken/issues)** encountered - or even better: to **contribute fixes**!
 Pull requests are always welcome 🙂

-Finally, updates to this module are provided on a best-effort basis, in my free time.
-While every attempt will be made to keep the module compatible with the latest GitKraken release, there is no strict update schedule.
-Users should be prepared for occasional delays in compatibility following new GitKraken releases.